How To Incorporate TikTok Into Your Marketing Strategy

 What’s the best way to do this?
 Start watching some videos!
 Explore the TikTok app's different features, such as the filters and effects, and watch out for trending hashtag challenges.

-Pay attention to what TikTok sounds are trending, as using them will make your videos go viral.
+Pay attention to trending TikTok sounds, as using them can help your videos go viral.
 These may involve a song or dance that others have to recreate.
 For brands, this means more user-generated content.

 You should also research the TikTok algorithm and how the app indexes and ranks content.
 Once you know this, you can use it to inform your content and hashtag strategy.